Warped geometries of Segre-Veronese manifolds

 \subsection{Applications of geodesics}

-Connecting geodesics find application in (i) statistics on manifolds~\cite{Fletcher2020}, (ii) interpolation on manifolds~\cite{Zimmermann2021}, and (iii) approximation of maps into manifolds.
-First, the definition and computation of statistics on manifolds often involves connecting geodesics~\cite{Fletcher2020}.
-The simplest statistic, the \emph{Fr\'echet mean}~\cite{Frechet1948}, \emph{Riemannian center of mass}, or \emph{Karcher mean}~\cite{Karcher1977}, on a manifold $\Var{M}$ consists of the point(s) that minimize the integral of the squared intrinsic distances to a fixed set of points on $\Var{M}$.
-The gradient of the \new{squared intrinsic} distance function from $x$ to a fixed point $x^\star\in\Var{M}$ is the tangent vector at $x$ of a connecting geodesic between $x$ and $x^\star$.
-Therefore, connecting geodesics appear for computing such a Fr\'echet mean both in gradient-based Riemannian optimization algorithms ~\cite{PFA2006,Pennec2006,JVV2012} and other approximation algorithms~\cite{Karcher1977,JVV2012,MHA2018,Chakraborty20}.
-Connecting geodesics also appear in the definition and computation of higher-order statistics on manifolds, such as \emph{principal geodesic analysis}~\cite{FLPJ2004,FJ2007,SLN2013} and the Gaussian distribution and its parameter estimation~\cite{Pennec2006,Chakraborty19}.
-They are an essential ingredient in \emph{geodesic regression}~\cite{BA2011,Fletcher2012,Fletcher2020} and generalizations thereof~\cite{HFJ2014}.
-Second, many algorithms for interpolation of data on manifolds rely on connecting geodesics \cite{NHP1989,MSL2006,JSLR2006,PN2007,NYP2013,GMA2018,SA2019,Zimmermann20,Zimmermann2021,MMHAM2021,ZK2022,ZB2024}.
-Third, connecting geodesics are an essential building block of algorithms for constructing an approximation of a function from a Euclidean space into a Riemannian manifold.
+\new{The logarithmic map} finds application in (i) statistics on manifolds~\cite{Fletcher2020}, (ii) interpolation on manifolds~\cite{Zimmermann2021}, and (iii) approximation of maps into manifolds.
+First, the definition and computation of statistics on manifolds often involves geodesics \new{connecting two points}~\cite{Fletcher2020}.
+The simplest statistic, the \emph{Fr\'echet mean}~\cite{Frechet1948}, \emph{Riemannian center of mass}, or \emph{Karcher mean}~\cite{Karcher1977}, in a manifold $\Var{M}$ consists of the point(s) that minimize the integral of the squared intrinsic distances to a fixed set of points in $\Var{M}$.
+The gradient of the squared intrinsic distance function from $x$ to a fixed point $x^\star\in\Var{M}$ is the tangent vector at $x$ of a geodesic connecting $x$ and $x^\star$.
+Therefore, geodesics appear for computing such a Fr\'echet mean both in gradient-based Riemannian optimization algorithms ~\cite{PFA2006,Pennec2006,JVV2012} and other approximation algorithms~\cite{Karcher1977,JVV2012,MHA2018,Chakraborty20}. \new{The logarithmic map} also appears in the definition and computation of higher-order statistics on manifolds, such as \emph{principal geodesic analysis}~\cite{FLPJ2004,FJ2007,SLN2013} and the Gaussian distribution and its parameter estimation~\cite{Pennec2006,Chakraborty19}.
+It is an essential ingredient in \emph{geodesic regression}~\cite{BA2011,Fletcher2012,Fletcher2020} and generalizations thereof~\cite{HFJ2014}.
+Second, many algorithms for interpolation of data in manifolds rely on \new{the logarithmic map} \cite{NHP1989,MSL2006,JSLR2006,PN2007,NYP2013,GMA2018,SA2019,Zimmermann20,Zimmermann2021,MMHAM2021,ZK2022,ZB2024}.
+Third, geodesics \new{connecting endpoints} are an essential building block of algorithms for constructing an approximation of a function from a Euclidean space into a Riemannian manifold.
 They are used in the Riemannian moving least squares algorithm~\cite{Grohs2012,GSY2016,SCW2023}, and the pullback-based methods of~\cite{LT2017,JVVV2024,WVVV2025}.